 - A statement of any case names and numbers for pending litigation involving the unit in question

-For more information about this specific element of HOA law and regulations and to learn more about the process of selling and buying units in an HOA, we encourage you to contact an experienced HOA lawyer in Arizona at Goodman Law Group with any questions you may have, and we’ll be happy to discuss them with you.
+For more information about this specific element of HOA law and regulations and to learn more about the process of selling and buying units in an HOA, we encourage you to contact an experienced HOA lawyer at Goodman Law Group with any questions you may have, and we’ll be happy to discuss them with you.
 Reach out today to arrange a meeting!